Unlawful removal of a person (often a child) from their home environment.

 A witnessing clause, for example, in a will.
 The attestation clause states that the witnesses saw the testator sign and that they signed the will in the presence of the testator and each other.

 Bail enables an accused person to be released from custody in between the date of being charged and the eventual hearing of the court case.
 The accused may be required to promise (known as entering into a recognisance) to appear in court and meet other conditions, inlcuding that a guarantor (surety) be provided.

 - bail authority

-A person who has authority to grant or refuse bail such as police, Magistrates, District and Supreme Court Judges, as authorised by the Bail Act 1985.
+A person who has authority to grant or refuse bail such as, Magistrates, District and Supreme Court Judges and certain police officers, as authorised by the Bail Act 1985 (SA).